MKarloPilares/multisig-escrow-smart-contract/README.md

 This repository contains the smart contract and a simple sample dApp to test it.

+The contract was deployed to the Arbitrum Sepolia testnet for testing.

 To Deploy Contracts

 1. npx hardhat compile